-Residents of Cleveland, Ohio pick up paychecks that are higher than any other city — the median salary is $106K annually; other top-paying cities include the company's headquarter city of Westbury, N.Y. (approximately $61K) and New York, N.Y. (approximately $45K).
+Residents of Cleveland, Ohio pick up paychecks that are higher than any other city — the median salary is around $110K annually; other top-paying cities include the company's headquarter city of Westbury, N.Y. ($61K) and New York, N.Y. (approximately $45K).
 Across its U.S. offices, the state of Ohio pays New York Community Bank (NYCB) employees make the most in Ohio, earning about $110K per year on average.

 Years of Experience

 Respondents who have been working for five to nine years make around $46K per year on average.
 Those with one to four years of experience at the company can expect to make $48K annually on average.
 When we consider tenure, a substantial portion of employees (29 percent) have been working for 10-19 years and make $60K per year on average.

 Notary Publics receive bigger paychecks (about $53K annually) than those without credentials.
 New York Community Bank (NYCB) workers who hold a Master of Science (MS), Accounting are also well compensated, earning $50K on average.

 The highest-paying skill in this position seems to be Enterprise Application Integration; individuals who report it as part of the repertoire have a median income of around $60K per year.
 Customer Service also popped up often in the survey as an important skill; just under one in three of employees surveyed report using it at work.
 Operations Management, Sales, and Banking are also desirable skills.